renzabergos/mlops-sales/README.md

 * Imbalanced datasets
 * Mixed feature types like categorical and continuous (e.g. gender, age, number of customers, etc.)
 * Not sensitive to scale - standardization/normalization is not necessary
-* Both training and inference is relatively fast relative to deel learning (DL) models
+* Both training and inference is relatively fast relative to deep learning (DL) models

 ## Data Preparation
 From the specifications, the following columns are the input data to the model (in production); hence, model was trained on those set of features/inputs to predict sales: